 - The eye is then closed with small, absorbent sutures.

 How Can I Help My Dog Through Recovery After Cataract Surgery?

 Caring for your pet after such a delicate surgery is extremely important and will include:

-- Regular anti inflammatory medications such as pills, eye drops, and ointments several times daily for four to six weeks post surgery.
+- Regular anti inflammatory medications such as pills, eye drops (such as Prednisolone Acetate), and ointments several times daily for four to six weeks post surgery.